Call Us

 My advice?
 I recommend the home or self-Epley treatment option for patients who meet the following criteria:

-- You’ve had BPPV before, and it’s been properly diagnosed (I find it often isn’t).
+- You’ve had BPPV before, and it’s been properly diagnosed (We find it often isn’t).

 - Your prior episodes have been completely resolved with the Epley (usually only takes 1-3 attempts).